 Warnes had two Oscars to her name ("It Goes Like It Goes" from Norma Rae and "Up Where We Belong" from An Officer and a Gentleman) and picked up a third with her 1987 Dirty Dancing hit, "(I've Had) The Time of My Life."
 But as Cohen's career took off, Warnes retreated from music, largely for personal reasons.
 After Famous Blue Raincoat, she didn't release another album until 1992, and the next didn't appear until 2001.

 On April 27, 2018, she returns with Another Time, Another Place, a collaboration with Cohen's longtime musical director and Famous Blue Raincoat producer Roscoe Beck.
-The album kicks off with one of the few songs that could rival Cohen's for soul-bearing intimacy: Pearl Jam's "Just Breathe."
+The album kicks off with one of the few songs that could rival Cohen's for soul-baring intimacy: Pearl Jam's "Just Breathe."
 In this wide-ranging interview, she explains her absence and talks at length about the music of Leonard Cohen, including why she left "Hallelujah" off of Famous Blue Raincoat.

 I also liked it because it was unconventional.
 It doesn't sound like an ordinary song.
 It's an unconventional way to speak to someone, and I liked that.
 And the subject of mortality is on everybody's mind at one time or another, so it was a universal theme, just like love and loss.
 So I thought it was time for us to talk about that in a simple way, an easy-to-approach way.

 Warnes: The conversational tone.
 You don't have to do anything to get there, it's right there from the first note.
 It's right in your face.
 Eddie Vedder doesn't approach slowly, he's right there.